 By clicking on a given country you can see how opioid overdose rates have changed over time.
-For the US in particular we see a rapid rise; over the past decade rates have more than tripled.
+We see the high death rate in the US is the outcome of a very rapid rise over the last two decades.

 In this map we see the death rate from amphetamine overdoses across the world.